Acuant/AndroidSDKV11/docs/MigrationDetails.md

 - Instances in which credentials had to be specified by the implementer have been removed.
 The SDK will always use the result of Credential.get().

 - The Error class in AcuantCommon has been renamed to AcuantError.
 The renaming helps prevent confusion between `kotlin.Error`, `java.lang.Error`, and `acuant.common.model.Error` because IDEs would always default to the first or second.
-Additionally, AcuantError now contains and additionalDetails field.
+Additionally, AcuantError now contains an additionalDetails field.
 This nullable field will in some circumstances contain information that is helpful in debugging, such as a stack trace or server response code, but follows no standard format.
 Error codes for network requests have been simplified to `ERROR_Network`, whereas previously, there were approximately 20 error codes that all meant the network request failed.

 		class AcuantError(
 			val errorCode: Int,